garyhouston/jpegsegs/README.md

 Example programs in the repository:

-jpegsegsprint prints the markers and segment lengths in a JPEG file.
+jpegsegsprint prints the markers and segment lengths in a JPEG file, including multiple images encoded with Multi-Picture Format (MPF) where present.

-jpegsegscopy makes an unmodified copy of a JPEG file.
+jpegsegscopy unpacks and repacks JPEG file, making a copy that should be functionally identical, although not necessarily byte identical.
+It also supports MPF.

 jpegsegsstrip makes a copy of a JPEG file with all COM, APP and JPG segments removed.
-Anything after the first EOI marker, such as Multi-Picture Format additional images, is also removed.
+Anything after the first EOI marker, including MPF additional images, is also removed.